Quality Management is not project management.

 Instead of waiting for a human resource to log in and enter completion dates or project hours, process verification software captures the information in real-time, as the work is completed in the field.

-Accurate process verification starts by defining the processes necessary to complete the wireless construction project.
+Accurate quality management starts by defining the processes necessary to complete the wireless construction project.
 Then, each process is automated to match the needs of the stakeholders.

 For example, a typical process in a wireless construction project is a site walk.

-Within process verification software the event is triggered by a predecessor.
+Within quality management software the event is triggered by a predecessor.
 When triggered, the assigned user is notified.

 From the notification, the user can schedule the site walk and involve any necessary stakeholders.
 The software captures all dates and times, so we know precisely how long it took to plan the site walk and when to expect its completion.

 At the scheduled date and time of the site walk, the mobile instance of the solution checks to see if the user is at the location and then asks if the site walk is complete.
 Data is captured in real time by the resource completing the job.
 Both the users’ responses and the electronic data are stored within the solution.

 Now, instead of guessing about when the site walk was completed and waiting to trigger the next event, automated, real-time data tracking creates accurate data and keeps the project moving.